 An X-ray test is used to diagnose an upper arm break (fractured humerus).
-It is unusual for a fracture not to show up on an X-ray test but in difficult cases you might need to have a computed tomography (CT) scan carried out as well.
+It is unusual for a fracture not to show up on an X-ray test but in difficult cases you might need to have a computerised tomography (CT) scan carried out as well.

 If the doctors think you might have 'thinning' of the bones (osteoporosis) they might also need to arrange for you to have a special scan called dual-energy X-ray absorptiometry (DXA - formerly DEXA), which is used to help diagnose osteoporosis.

 The most important emergency treatment is to keep the arm as still as possible, by using a sling, and to be given strong painkillers.
 Treatment then depends on which part of the upper arm bone is broken.

 Break to the top of your upper arm (proximal humerus fracture)